 Talk to Your Doctor

 It’s always a good idea to contact your dermatologist before trying any hair loss treatments on your own.
 Not only can your doctor help determine which medical procedures or treatments might work best for you, but they also can help track down any medical conditions or even prescriptions you’re taking that could be contributing to your hair loss.

 In many cases, if you think your hair loss is a result of a medication or treatment you’re taking, you’ll see plenty of hair regrowth after the treatment stops.
 Afterwards, a medical professional can help educate you about alternative options that may not cause hair thinning or loss.

-In the end, the optimal hair loss therapies for men are the ones that work best for you!
+In the end, the optimal hair loss treatments for men are the ones that work best for you!
 Even if some therapies might help someone else, if the side effects don’t suit your lifestyle, or a medical condition prevents you from using them, just move on to another option (with your doctor’s consent, of course).